-Alberta's Ministry of Agriculture and Forestry is responsible for Corporate Business Support, Finance and Administration, Fish and Wildlife, Forestry (which includes Wildfire Management, Forest Health and Forest Management), Human Resources and Lands (which include Forest Industry Development).
-Wildfire Management's goal is to protect Alberta's forests from wildfire while maintaining a healthy sustainable forest landscape and providing direction, resources and expertise to forestry stakeholders.
+Alberta's Ministry of Forestry and Parks is responsible for growing our manufactured wood products and forestry sector, preserving and managing our public lands and provincial parks.
+Forest Management's goal is to protect Alberta's forests from wildfire while maintaining a healthy sustainable forest landscape and providing direction, resources and expertise to forestry stakeholders.